intel/auto-round/README.md

 1 Consider increasing tuning steps to achieve better results, albeit with increased tuning time.

-2 Setting 'enable_quanted_input' to False has been observed to occasionally yield improved results.

-3 Setting 'minmax_lr' to 2.0/iters has been observed to occasionally yield improved results.
+2 Setting 'minmax_lr' to 2.0/iters has been observed to occasionally yield improved results.

 ## Reference